IITGN-Robotics/ME299-Teleoperation_on_FR3_and_Heal/README.md

-Sure!
-Here’s the exact version formatted for your GitHub README:

 # ROS Publisher-Subscriber Example

 This project demonstrates the basic concepts of working within a ROS (Robot Operating System) environment using the Publisher-Subscriber architecture.
 The goal of this setup is to create multiple nodes that communicate with each other through topics.